-Marketing has changed more in the last two years than it has in the past 50.
+Marketing has changed more in the last two years than in the past 50.
 Digital marketing approaches are typically in a constant cycle of trial and error.

-Sales leads that have been nurtured before they’re handed off to the sales rep. To achieve those results you need a marketing attribution model that can help tune marketing campaigns and show the ROI.
+Sales leads that have been nurtured before they’re handed off to the sales rep. You need a marketing attribution model to help tune marketing campaigns and show the ROI to achieve those results.

-Let’s take a look at where the gaps occur; there are three primary gaps.
+Let’s look at where the gaps occur; there are three primary gaps.
 There’s a talent gap, a technology gap, and a strategy gap.
 All of which leads to the typical performance gap.
-Capgemini states that 90% of people lack digital skills to implement an effective digital strategy.
+Capgemini states that 90% of people lack the digital skills to implement an effective digital strategy.

 A simple example is to take a look at the technology gap in the marketing automation adoption rates.

-Right now it’s a sixty percent adoption rate in companies with revenues over $500 million, then it drops to ten percent with revenues between $25 million and $500 million, and almost entirely tails off at five percent between $5 million and $20 million.
+It’s a sixty percent adoption rate in companies with revenues over $500 million.
+It drops to ten percent with revenues between $25 million and $500 million and almost entirely tails off at five percent between $5 million and $20 million.

-Finally, the strategy gap; it’s easy to get caught up in the next big thing like Snapchat, artificial intelligence, account based marketing, and inbound marketing, but these are all buzzwords and meaningless without a well-planned digital strategy that’ll help drive qualified leads.
+Finally, the strategy gap; it’s easy to get caught up in the next big thing like Snapchat, artificial intelligence, account-based marketing (ABM), and inbound marketing, but these are all buzzwords and meaningless without a well-planned digital strategy that’ll help drive qualified leads.